AnkitKarnAK/DrStrangeQuiz/README.md

 # DrStrangeQuiz
- A CLI based quiz app to check you well you about Dr. Strange movie
+ A CLI based 'yes' or 'no' quiz app to check how well you know about Dr. Strange movie